Protection for Students with Disabilities

 The Individuals with Disabilities Education Act (IDEA) and related regulations provide eligible students with certain procedural rights and protections in the context of student discipline.

-In general, special education students may be suspended from their programs, just as any other student can be, for up to ten school days per year.
-However, when a special education student is excluded from his/her program for more than ten school days in the school year, the student’s special education Team must develop a functional behavioral assessment plan.
-In many instances, the Team also may be required to determine whether the student’s behavior was a direct result of his/her disability (a “manifestation determination”).
+In general, special education students may be suspended from their programs, just as any other student can be, for up to ten (10) school days per year.
+However, when a special education student is excluded from their program for more than ten (10) school days in the school year, the student’s special education Team must develop a functional behavioral assessment plan.
+In many instances, the Team also may be required to determine whether the student’s behavior was a direct result of their disability (a “manifestation determination”).

-Additional information regarding the procedural protection for students with disabilities can be obtained from the Director of Student Services, who can be reached at the Administration Building.
-508-548-0151 x143.
+Additional information regarding the procedural protection for students with disabilities can be obtained from the Director of Student Services, who can be reached at the Administration Building at 508-548-0151, extension 143.